Poyters/angotia-world-creator/README.md

 - Fix go to features menu item in help view
 - Delete express api
 - Handling empty matrix errors
+- Treat dialogs that point to themselves as invalid

 ### Version 1.0.0 (17 July 2020)
 - Add multiple options to save maps and chars (production DB or local json)